ZSentry is the only security that lets you do what you want.™How to search the FAQ? The site? (tap to expand)

 ZSentry can help in many ways, even not requiring phone preset.How about email continuity?
 Network failure?

-For example, You can safely keep ZSentry Secure Vault messages in your phone, tablet or any device, where every message is individually encrypted and requires your ZSentry two-factor authentication to read.
+For example, you can safely keep your ZSentry messages encrypted in the cloud or keep ZSentry Secure Vault messages in your phone, tablet or any device, where every message is individually encrypted and requires your ZSentry two-factor authentication to read.